Albert0i/yrunner-on-node/README.md

 ### IV.
 Summary
 By insulating applications and databases, an API gateway effectively decouples front end and back end so that one end varies independently of the other.
-Moreover, most front end frameworks and javascript libraries can not do without some kind of API endpoints.
+Moreover, most front end frameworks and javascript libraries can not do without API endpoints.

-Lastly, by dint of [WebClient Class](https://learn.microsoft.com/en-us/dotnet/api/system.net.webclient?view=net-7.0) and [Newtonsoft.Json](https://www.newtonsoft.com/json) package, classic ASP.NET application can work with API gateway too.
-Please check my example [here](https://github.com/Albert0i/yrunner-on-node/blob/main/oic/WebClient1.aspx.cs).
+Lastly, by dint of [WebClient Class](https://learn.microsoft.com/en-us/dotnet/api/system.net.webclient?view=net-7.0) and [Newtonsoft.Json](https://www.newtonsoft.com/json) package, classic ASP.NET application can work with with API gateway too.
+Please check [here](https://github.com/Albert0i/yrunner-on-node/blob/main/oic/WebClient1.aspx.cs) for an example.

 ### V. Reference